 If the asparagus is dry and woody, and is no longer a bright green color, it has also lost its freshness and should be discarded.

 SHOULD I CUT OR SNAP THE ENDS OFF?

 The ends are very hard, woody, and inedible.
 The part that is edible should snap off fairly easily.
 Start at the end of the asparagus and work your way up to see where it will snap off.
-I like to snap off one asparagus to get a point of reference before cutting the rest with a knife.
+I like to snap off one asparagus to get a reference point before cutting the rest with a knife.

-There's nothing wrong with snapping all of the asparagus either.
+There's nothing wrong with snapping all of the asparagus, either.
 It just takes longer.

 TOPPINGS FOR AIR FRYER ASPARAGUS

 This recipe is awesome as is, but if you're looking for a little something extra, plate up the asparagus and try one of these toppings: